intershop/intershop-pwa/docs/guides/customizations.md

 ### Static Assets

-To add static assets (images, favicon, manifest file), create a theme specific folder in `src/assets/themes/<theme-prefix>` and adjust the theme specific references in the `*.scss` files accordingly.
+To add static assets (images, favicon, manifest file), create a theme-specific folder in `src/assets/themes/<theme-prefix>` and adjust the theme-specific references in the `*.scss` files accordingly.

-The `index.html` does not support theme specific overrides, see [Theme Specific Overrides](../guides/customizations.md#theme-specific-overrides).
+The `index.html` does not support theme-specific overrides, see [Theme Specific Overrides](../guides/customizations.md#theme-specific-overrides).
-For this file, any theme specific differences are handled via [theme.service.ts](../../src/app/core/utils/theme/theme.service.ts).
+For this file, any theme-specific differences are handled via [theme.service.ts](../../src/app/core/utils/theme/theme.service.ts).

 ### Dependencies